How to root Google Nexus 7 (2012) WiFi

 If you are having Google Nexus 7 (2012) Mobile Variant then head over to this Page for correct root guidelines.

-Step 2: Enable USB Debugging on your Nexus 7 Tab.
-To enable USB Debugging: Open Settings > Developers Option > USB Debugging > Tick to enable.
+- Enable USB Debugging on your Nexus 7 Tab.
+To enable the USB debugging: Open Settings > Developer Options > USB Debugging > Tap on the Checkbox to Enable it.

 Optional: You an also verify the Root Status of your Google Nexus 7 Tab using Root Checker Application.

-[*] No data loss process: Your Data like contacts, pictures, videos, music and etc will be not affected with this method.
+[*] No data loss process: Your Data like contacts, pictures, videos, music and etc will be not affected with the above method.

 [*] Warranty Void: Your Google Nexus 7 Tab Warranty will be void after following the above tutorial.